 and travel insurance

 5 crew members

 (subject to local reception)

 conditioning and central heating

 barge can be chartered for groups.
-Various themes and activities can be arranged
+Various themes and dates can be arranged to